 The flu season will last through fall and winter.
-For the most up to date information, including guidance for colleges and universities, visit the CDC website and the Department of Health and Human Services website Flu.gov.
+For the most up to date information, including guidance for colleges and universities, visit the Centers for Disease Control and Prevention or the Department of Health and Human Services' web site Flu.gov.

 - Get a flu shot to help protect yourself from seasonal flu.
 Available from the Health Clinic at your teaching site.

 - Get a pneumonia shot to prevent secondary infection if you are over the age of 65 or have a chronic illness such as diabetes or asthma.
 For specific guidelines talk to your healthcare provider, or call the CDC hotline 1.800.232.4636.

 - Make sure your family's immunizations are up-to-date.

 - Take common sense steps to limit the spread of germs.
 Make good hygiene a habit.